Nevada food handler card and insurance requirements

 Linkedin

-Local health departments in Nevada determine whether employees in each county need to get a food handler card.
-Nevada doesn’t have a state-wide food handler requirement, but a food handler card is still needed in certain areas.
+Local health departments in Nevada determine whether employees in each county need to get a food handlers card.
+Nevada doesn’t have a state-wide food handler requirement, but certain areas mandate a food handler card.

-Some individuals that work in food service businesses are not considered food handlers in Nevada.
+Some individuals who work in food service businesses are not considered food handlers in Nevada.
 Neither the state nor the SNHD requires the following workers to have a food handler card:

 • Employees who only handle food that is sealed and packaged for direct sale to the customer.